aalfiann/reSlim-b2b/readme.md

 2. MySQL 5.6 or MariaDB
 3. Web server with URL rewriting
 4. Web server with mcrypt extension
-5. Apache Server (Better to use Apache + Reverse Proxy NGINX)
+5. Apache or NGINX Server

 ---